Tad Devine: Political media consulting

 Since early 1993, Devine has worked as a media consultant, writing, directing and producing television and radio advertising for Democratic candidates in the U.S. and providing strategic advice for national campaigns in Europe, the Middle East and South America.
-Devine has worked on the campaigns of New Jersey Governor Jon Corzine in 2005, and several campaigns of Senators, including Sheldon Whitehouse (Rhode Island), Bill Nelson (Florida), Bernie Sanders (Vermont), John Kerry (Massachusetts) and the Democratic Senatorial Campaign Committee independent expenditure for the Senate races of Claire McCaskill (Missouri) and Robert Menendez (New erseyJ), as well as numerous statewide elections.
+Devine has worked on the campaigns of New Jersey Governor Jon Corzine in 2005, and several campaigns of Senators, including Sheldon Whitehouse (Rhode Island), Bill Nelson (Florida), Bernie Sanders (Vermont), John Kerry (Massachusetts) and the Democratic Senatorial Campaign Committee independent expenditure for the Senate races of Claire McCaskill (Missouri) and Bob Menendez (New Jersey), as well as numerous statewide elections.
 Devine has produced television advertising for Senator Edward Kennedy (Massachusetts), Senator John Edwards (North Carolina), and Governor Parris Glendening (Maryland).

 Internationally, Devine has worked as a strategist and media consultant for the campaigns of Colombian President Andrés Pastrana Arango in 1998, Israeli Prime Minister Ehud Barak in 1999, Peruvian President Alejandro Toledo in 2001, Bolivian President Gonzalo Sanchez de Lozada in 2002, Irish Taoiseach Bertie Ahern in 1997, 2002 and 2007, Honduran President Mel Zelaya in 2005, and Ukrainian Prime Minister Viktor Yanukovych and the Party of Regions in 2006.
 Working closely with former Trump campaign manager, Paul Manafort (now a subject of the Mueller investigation of Trump's alleged coordination with Russia during his 2016 presidential campaign), Devine worked again with Yanukovych in 2009 and 2010 for his successful Presidential bid.
 Devine, as a close associate of Rick Gates and Manafort, wrote the text to Yanukovych's victory speech.
 He served as a strategist and media consultant for Ashraf Ghani's 2009 presidential campaign in Afghanistan.

 In 2007, Devine joined with Julian Mulvey to form Devine Mulvey, a US and international political consulting firm.
 The firm's work received awards for best Internet ad in 2008 and best statewide ad in 2009.
 Devine Mulvey has also received Reed Awards from Campaigns and Elections magazine and Pollie awards from the American Association of Political Consultants.

 In 2013, Mark Longabaugh joined the firm to form Devine Mulvey Longabaugh.